Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 Upfront Cost: Where Professional Cleaning Wins Easily

 If you are watching your monthly budget or planning to sell within a few years, professional cleaning is the obvious entry point.
-A single service in the $218 to $470 range is a fraction of even the cheapest guard installation.
+A single service in the low-to-mid hundreds is a fraction of even the cheapest guard installation.

 Note that Everett sits in a higher-cost labor region than the national median, so quotes here often skew toward the upper end of published ranges.
 Regional pricing variation in higher-wage markets can run 20 to 30 percent above national averages.